ericm48/cmdzNThangs/README.md

 -All of the m3xxx scripts call the m3 script.

 ### SDKMan (https://sdkman.io/install):
 - I am a HUGE FAN of SDKMan.
-Many of these commands were implemented before (I discoverd) SDKMan.
+Many of these commands were implemented before (I discovered) SDKMan.
 - Therefore, the setXXX commands are obsoleted by the use of SDKMan, but are provided if needed.

 ## Helpful Hints: